Locally grown flowers from York, PA

 Most flowers found in grocery stores and florists are imported in from other countries.
 These flowers are sprayed with chemical pesticides and preservatives, have a large carbon footprint, and have days to weeks in shipping.
 Most local growers, including us, do not use any chemicals in the process and flowers are in your hands the same day or the next day they are cut from the field.
 Since local flowers are not shipped, more fragile varieties, like sweet pea and cosmos, are available from local farms.

-Imported flowers are typically grown in unsustainable practices, like using large amounts of plastic and chemical fertilizers.
+Imported flowers are typically grown in unsustainable practices, like using large amounts of plastic, chemical fertilizers, and monocropping which depletes soil life.
 Local flowers like ours are grown with minimal plastic throughout the process and use regenerative practices to increase soil quality while avoiding chemical runoff from fertilizers.
 Many local flower farms also invest in conservation practices like cover cropping in the off season to regain the natural ecosystem of the soil to make stronger plants.

 What’s in season?